-About the iSchools Organization
+The iSchools Organization

 The iSchools organization was founded in 2005 by a collective of Information Schools dedicated to advancing the information field in the 21st Century.
 These schools, colleges, and departments have been newly created or are evolving from programs formerly focused on specific tracks such as information technology, library science, informatics, and information science.
 While each individual iSchool has its own strengths and specializations, together they share a fundamental interest in the relationships between information, people, and technology.
 The iSchools organization is governed by the iCaucus.
 Visit our directory for a complete list of members.
 Information on joining the organizaton can be found here.

 The iSchool Caucus seeks to maximize the visibility and influence of its member schools, and their interdisciplinary approaches to harnessing the power of information and technology, and maximizing the potential of humans.
 We envision a future in which the iSchool Movement has spread around the world, and the information field is widely recognized for creating innovative systems and designing information solutions that benefit individuals, organizations, and society. iSchool graduates will fill the personnel and leadership needs of organizations of all types and sizes; and our areas of research and inquiry will attract strong support and have profound impacts on society and on the formulation of policy from local to international levels.